create-discord-bot/create-discord-bot.github.io/docs/intro.md

 ## What you'll need

 - [Node.js](https://nodejs.org/en/download/) version 16.14 or above:
-  - When installing Node.js, we recommended to check all checkboxes related to dependencies.
+  - When installing Node.js, we recommended checking all checkboxes related to dependencies.
 - Basic Javascript and NodeJS knowledge.

 ## Generate a new project